 After a good nights rest we are back at it.
 You will climb up and over the Baranco wall.
 The Baranco valley is the most beautiful valley on Kilimanjaro.
 This is an easier day and the Baranco wall should not scare you.
 Most people want to do it again as they have so much fun scrambling through the rock in the amazing and unique place.
 The elevation on the Baranco wall is 250m/ 820 feet.
-Once on top of the wall you make a series of up and downs before dropping 100m/ 328 feet down into the Karanga valley before going back up 85m/ 278 feet and arriving into Karanga camp 4,000m/ 13,123 feet.
-You will hike up 400m/ 1,312 feet and down165m/ 541 feet and cover 3.5 miles/ 5.6km Watch video from Day 5 on the Lemosho route.
+Once on top of the wall you make a series of up and downs before dropping 140m/ 460 feet down into the Karanga valley before going back up 120m/ 400 feet and arriving into Karanga camp 4,050m/ 13,287 feet.
+You will hike up 450m/ 1,476 feet and down 220m/ 721 feet and cover 3.5 miles/ 5.6km Watch video from Day 5 on the Lemosho route.

-Day 7: The short hike up to high camp and launching pad for the summit
+Day 7: Hike up to high camp and launching pad for the summit

-Today we move up to Barafu high camp at 4,650m/ 15,255 feet to get in position for the summit attempt starting the early hours of the morning.
-The goal is to get to high camp early, have a full 3 course meal then get your gear ready and rest and sleep as much as possible.
-You will be up again at 10pm preparing for a midnight push to the summit.
-There is no down hill today we just go up 650m/ 2,132 feet Aiming to arrive into high camp before mid day.
+Today we move up to Barafu high camp at 4,650m/ 15,255 feet or Kosovo Camp 4,800m/ 15,748 feet get in position for the summit attempt starting the early hours of the morning.
+The goal is to get to high camp early to aid in the acclimatization process.
+We will have a full 3 course meal, then get your clothing ready for the summit attempt and rest and sleep as much as possible.
+You will be up again at 10/11pm preparing for the push to the summit.
+There is no down hill today we just go up 650m/ 2,132 feet or 800m/ 2,625 feet if we go up to Kosovo Camp.
+Aiming to arrive into high camp around mid day.
 You will cover 2.2 miles/ 3.5km getting into high camp.
 Watch video from Day 6 on the Lemosho route.

 Day 8: One of the biggest trekking days of your life

 This is it, summit night into a full day of hiking up and down the mountain.
 Summit night is a 14 hour journey.
-You will travel up 1,245m/ 4,084 feet and then drop down 2,795m/ 9,170 feet.
+You will travel up 1,245m/ 4,084 feet or 1,095m/ 3,592 feet if we leave from Kosovo Camp and then drop down 2,795m/ 9,170 feet.
 You will get a one or two hour break at the camp you started from.
-So in Barafu camp 4,650m/ 15,255 feet you will have time for a full lunch, some rest and time to pack up your bags to move to the lower camp of Mweka at 3,100m/ 10,170 feet.
+You will have time for a full lunch, some rest and time to pack up your bags to move to the lower camp of Mweka at 3,100m/ 10,170 feet.
 You will cover 11.2 miles/ 18.1km today.
 Watch video from Day 7 on the Lemosho route.